2019 Emerald City 1A League Girls Soccer Guidelines

 3. If still tied, a tiebreaker game will be played to determine seeding.

-A combination of NFHS and FIFA rules will apply, EXCEPT for overtime indicated below.
-NFHS rules and WIAA rules will apply for game management; FIFA rules will apply during the contest.
-(See Modifications to FIFA Laws).
+RULES OF PLAY/OVERTIME: A combination of NFHS and FIFA rules will apply.
+NFHS and WIAA rules will apply for game management; FIFA rules will apply during the contest.

 For regular season games: